hhandika/segui/website/docs/cli-usage/extract.md

 This is the most flexible option to extract sequence from a collection of alignments. `segul` use the Rust [regex](https://docs.rs/regex/latest/regex/) library to parse regular expression syntax.
 The syntax is similar to Perl-style regex syntax (details [here](https://docs.rs/regex/latest/regex/#syntax)).
 You can use [this website](https://regex101.com/) to test your syntax.

-To use regular expression, use the option `--re=` and put the syntax in either a single or double quatation.
+To use regular expression, use the option `--re=` and put the syntax in either a single or double quotation.
 For example, our sequence id is named this way `genus_species_voucherNo`.
 We want to extract the sequences from the same genus: `Mus`.
 We could write a regular expression that search for sequence ID that starts with `Mus` as below:

 ```Bash
 segul extract --dir alignments/ --input-format nexus --re="^Mus"